thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-coding.md

 ## Practice 7: Commit Only on Green

 To keep our application always working at any given time, we may only [commit](#commit) on green.
-This means, we only commit when the *Local Build* says SUCCESS which also means all tests are green.
+This means, we only commit when the *Local Build* says SUCCESS which also involves all tests are green.

----
-Comment:

-When committing on Red ...

-With TDD we get Commit Only on Green for free.
-This is where TDD supports CI.

----
+When committing on red, we violate one of the two most crucial practices [Agree As a Team To Never Break The Build]({% post_url 2022-09-17-the-practices-that-make-continuous-integration-team-working %}#practice-2-agree-as-a-team-to-never-break-the-build).
+Once we violate this practice, we lose the ability to realise Continuous Integration as a team.

 This is where [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD) supports Continuous Integration.
 We start by writing a failing test.
-Then we implement as little production code as required to get the test passing to green.
+We implement as little production code as required to get the test passing to green.
 When the tests are green, we commit into [*Mainline*](#mainline).
 Then we refactor.
 If the test is red, we revert.
 If the test is green, we commit again into [*Mainline*](#mainline).

-TDD creates this commit cadence that is required to reach a state of Continuous Integration.
+TDD creates this commit cadence required for accomplishing a state of Continuous Integration.

 ## Practice 8: Decouple the Codebase

 To work in small increments, we absolutely need a decoupled codebase.

 When a codebase is too coupled, it is very difficult to adopt incremental software engineering skills.
-Any change will ripple through the whole codebase, ripping apart the application, preventing the application from working all the time.
-Again we incur a sunk cost because we cannot release what we already have implemented during a long period of time.
+Any change will ripple through the whole codebase.
+Ripping apart the application.
+Preventing the application from working all the time.
+Again we incur a sunk cost because we cannot release what we already have implemented for a long period of time.

-That is why it is so important to adopt [Ports and Adapters](https://alistair.cockburn.us/hexagonal-architecture/) (aka Hexagonal Architecture), [Simple Design](https://wiki.c2.com/?SimpleDesign) together with some of the [SOLID-principles](https://en.wikipedia.org/wiki/SOLID).
-These design principles will help us in getting a decoupled codebase.
+That is why adopting [Ports and Adapters](https://alistair.cockburn.us/hexagonal-architecture/) (aka Hexagonal Architecture), [Simple Design](https://wiki.c2.com/?SimpleDesign) together with some of the [SOLID-principles](https://en.wikipedia.org/wiki/SOLID) is so important.
+These design principles help us in getting a decoupled codebase.
 In turn this leads to a more maintainable codebase and even more crucial [simple code that fits in our head](https://speakerdeck.com/tastapod/why-every-element-of-solid-is-wrong).

 From my humble experience, having small classes, small methods, and applying the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) together with [Dependency Injection Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) (i.e. using the `new` keyword, and not a Dependency Injection-framework) will already bring us a long way forward.